The Constitution and Bylaws

 Section 3

-The Executive Committee shall have control of all phases of the Association affairs not otherwise provided for.
-In cases of emergency, at any regular or special meeting, they shall be empowered to conduct the business at hand by a majority vote of those present.
+In cases of emergency, or any significant, unforeseen circumstance or lack of a quorum, at any community or special meeting, with at least five (5) days’ notice, they shall be empowered to conduct the business at hand by a majority vote of those in attendance.

 Section 4